Rucadi/MiniRun/README.md

 **IN** dependences are the ones that request the symbol for **READ ACCESS** **OUT** dependences are the ones that request the symbol for **WRITE ACCESS**

-While the runtime will allow multiple IN dependences in different tasks, only one OUT dependence can run over the same symbol at the same time.
+While the runtime will allow multiple tasks with the same IN dependences to run, only a task with the same OUT dependence that another can be running at a time, and the one that will run is the first one that was created.
+This way, we extract the parallelism from the data itself, and there is no need to specify the dependences manually.

 # Usage